Expungement Frequently Asked Questions

 How much does it cost to get your record expunged?

-If you file a Motion to Set Aside a conviction, there are associated costs, such as the cost to obtain fingerprints, $50.00 for the Michigan State Police to analyze your fingerprints, court filing fees, and the cost to obtain a certified copy of your conviction.
+There are associated costs for filing a Motion to Set Aside a Conviction, such as the cost to obtain fingerprints, $50.00 for the Michigan State Police to analyze your fingerprints, court filing fees, and the cost to get a certified copy of your conviction.
 In all, the costs should not exceed $250.00.
 It would be best to consider the cost of hiring an expungement lawyer.
 Attorneys charge legal fees commensurate with their training, specialization, track record, and reputation.
 Hiring a great lawyer to maximize your odds of success will run between $3,500.00 and $10,000.00, depending on the complexity of your situation and other factors.
 Every case is different, and it is best to contact an attorney for a free consultation to learn more.

 Can immigration look at your expunged record?